Hansimov/tikzpy/doc/comparisons of tools.md

       * Lack of support for complicated LaTeX
     * Solutions:
       * Not suitable for drawing large number of elements
-      * Has most drawbacks of the tools in JavaScript
+      * Has most drawbacks of the tools based on JavaScript

 * matplotlib
   * Similar to D3.js, just several differences